 “Roguelike survival sim with NASA-level depth—runs on a calculator, free and open-source.”

-Cataclysm: Dark Days Ahead is a turn-based roguelike survival sim with staggering depth—nutrition, injuries, crafting, mutations, vehicles, and more.
-It earns its spot because it’s free, open-source, and runs on almost any PC while outclassing many 3D sims in systemic detail.
-The learning curve is steep, but the payoff is unmatched emergent storytelling.
-Performance is trivial: tiles or ASCII at any resolution deliver 60+ FPS on decade-old hardware.
-Offline play, tiny installs, and community support make it a cornerstone pick for truly low-end systems.
+Cataclysm: Dark Days Ahead is a turn-based roguelike survival sim with staggering depth: nutrition, injuries, crafting, mutations, vehicles, NPCs, and factions.
+It's free, open-source, and runs on almost any hardware while outclassing many commercial 3D sims in systemic detail.
+I've seen more emergent storytelling in one CDA run than in entire campaigns of more polished games.
+Performance is trivial—tiles or ASCII at any resolution will hit 60+ FPS on decade-old hardware.
+The learning curve is genuinely steep, though, so expect your first few characters to die in embarrassing ways before the systems click.

 “Heart-wrenching civilian survival where moral choices matter—runs on literally anything.”